keu/docs/astro/hipaa-compliance.md

 ### Astronomer obligations

-- Provide single-tenant data plane to ensure PHI data processed in the data plane is not shared or accessible by other customers.
+- Provide a single-tenant data plane to ensure that PHI data processed in the customer's data plane is not shared or accessible by other customers.
 - Provide data plane cloud infrastructure options and configuration that enforce encryption in-transit and at rest.
 - Encrypt data in transit between control and data plane.
 - Encrypt data at rest in control and data plane.